CKalama/React-Music-Application/README.md

 Programming Tools =>
     This React Application was built STRICTLY with React Native.
 Using an npx-create-react command line.
-The entire font-end is built with React.
+The entire front-end is built with React.
 Using React logic such as Hooks (useEffect, useState, useContext), Reducer, and Redux.
 Combining these with JSX properties within each component.
 It was a strong test to learn more about Javascript, React.js, JSX, and Reducers.
     Due to this being a strictly FRONT-END React Application, there is no database.
 The back-end is comprised of a simple server.js with a controller folder to assist with deploying to Heroku and locally.